provectus/swiss-army-kube/QUICKSTART.md

 Edit the `.tf` files to set cluster variables according to your project requirements.
 Check the [Configure Deployment](./examples/common/CONFIGURE.md) page to learn more.

+A `providers.tf` file contains configuration for Terraform providers, that define how to connect to each platform for working with it such as an AWS cloud or Kubernetes cluster, for example: to change AWS region from _us-west-2_ to another need to modify `region` option of provider `aws`.

+A `main.tf` files are consist of modules, each module provides infrastructure things.
+To add them you can uncomment modules block for specific services, some properties of modules are required, so please follow to module documentation  under `modules` folder for additional information.

 ### 4. Deploy your pre-configured EKS cluster on Amazon with Terraform commands

 ```